Ohio High School Boys Basketball AP Poll - Portsmouth Daily Times

-The Top Ten teams in the first Associated Press Ohio high school boys basketball poll with first-place votes in parentheses, won-loss record, and total points:
+The Top Ten teams in the Associated Press Ohio high school boys basketball polls for the 2023-2024 season with first-place votes in parentheses, won-loss record and total points:

 |DIVISION I